 Such copyrighted items as software (classed as works of literature by the legislation) and databases may be registered at the owner's discretion.
-Even so, the only registration required by the legislation for said items is with respect to disposal of the rights thereto.
-The granting of rights to a registered software or database is not subject to registration.
+Even so, the only registration required by the legislation for these items is the one with respect to disposal of the related rights.
+The granting of rights to a registered database or software is not subject to registration.

 |Novelty||Inventive step||Industrial application||Originality|

-Methods for cloning of human beings, human genetic modification techniques and the use of human embryos for industrial and commercial purposes and other objects that are contrary to morality cannot be registered.
+Methods for cloning human beings, human genetic modification techniques and the use of human embryos for industrial and commercial purposes, and other objects contrary to morality, cannot be registered.
 However, Rospatent is known to have registered inventions related to molecular biology, namely DNA selection methods.

-The company name is protected in Russia upon the company's registration with the tax authorities.
+A company name is protected in Russia upon the company's registration with the tax authorities.
 The right to use a trade name is protected independently, regardless of the company name or trademarks.
-A trademark or a service mark needs to be registered in order to be protected in Russia.
+A trademark or a service mark must be registered to be protected in Russia.
 An appellation of origin and a geographical indication should also be registered at Rospatent.

 Along with the traditional results of intellectual activities, non-traditional objects of intellectual property are also protected.
-These may be know-how (trade secrets), breeding achievements, circuit layouts, etc.
+These may be know-how (trade secrets), breeding achievements, circuit layout-designs, etc.

 - it is of commercial value by virtue of being unknown to third parties.
 The commercial value might consist in the cost of production being reduced, revenues increased, the market position retained, a clear system set for evaluating the number or performance of staff members and business processes formalised;

 - it is not publicly accessible or is not in the public domain (or both) (for instance, it cannot be found by using internet search engines).
-Even so, if public information is transformed or catalogued in any specific way or if additional efforts are required for it to be obtained, such as correspondence with a counter-party, such data – although derivative or obtained by using public sources but not coming directly therefrom – may also be protected as know-how;
+Even so, if public information is transformed or catalogued in any specific way or if additional efforts are required for it to be obtained, such as correspondence with a counterparty, the data may also be protected as know-how – albeit derivative or obtained by using public sources but not coming directly therefrom;

 - it is not included in the list of information that cannot constitute a trade secret (see detailed information above); and